 Hmm…let’s see…that puts mainstream medicine behind by at least 20 years.
-(It’s actually worst than that, if you have followed the 1970s-era government advice to follow a low-fat diet.)
+(It’s actually worse than that, if you have followed the 1970s-era government advice to follow a low-fat diet.)

 That gives you a clear picture of how mainstream medicine is set up for epic failure in understanding and treating obesity.

 Brain inflammation is a monster topic.
 To keep things brief at the moment, I’ll focus on that part of the brain that responds to leptin: the hypothalamus.
 That’s where the leptin receptors are located.
 When they don’t work (inflamed), you are leptin resistant.